weaviate/weaviate-io/developers/weaviate/concepts/replication-architecture/cluster-architecture.md

 <p align="center"><img src="/img/docs/replication-architecture/replication-main-quorum.png" alt="Replication Architecture" width="75%"/></p>

-The main advantage of a leaderless replication design is improved fault-tolerance.
+The main advantage of a leaderless replication design is improved fault tolerance.
 Without a leader that handles all requests, a leaderless design offers better availability.
 In a single-leader design, all writes need to be processed by this leader.
 If this node cannot be reached or goes down, no writes can be processed.
 With a leaderless design, all nodes can receive write operations, so there is no risk of one master node failing.

 On the flipside of high availability, a leaderless database tends to be less consistent.
 Because there is no leader node, data on different nodes may temporarily be out of date.
 Leaderless databases tend to be eventually consistent.
 Consistency in Weaviate is [tunable](./consistency.md), but this occurs at the expense of availability.

 ## Replication Factor

+In Weaviate, replication is enabled and controlled per class.
+This means you can have different replication factors for different classes.

 The replication factor (RF or n) determines how many copies of data are stored in the distributed setup.
 A replication factor of 1 means that there is only 1 copy of each data entry in the database setup, in other words there is no replication.
 A replication factor of 2 means that there are two copies of each data entry, which are present on two different nodes (replicas).
 Naturally, the replication factor cannot be higher than the number of nodes.
 Any node in the cluster can act as a coordinating node to lead queries to the correct target node(s).